imyhalex/comp-sci-study-journal/csci1650/VAS.md

 - Example: when you use printf(), it comes from libc.so.

 __Heap__
+- What you labeled as "Heap" above “Thread-Stack” likely refers to mmap-based heap allocations.
+- Modern allocators (glibc malloc) don’t only use `brk`; they also allocate large chunks with mmap().
 - Grows upward.
 - Allocated with `malloc()`,` calloc()`, `new` in C++.
     - `brk()` system call → moves the "program break".
     - `mmap()` when allocation is large.

+__BRK(Heap)__
+- The classic heap region that starts just above your data/bss.
+- Managed by the kernel’s brk()/sbrk() system calls.
+- These appear as “anonymous mmap” regions elsewhere in the VAS.
+- So:
+    - BRK (Heap) = contiguous region grown via `brk`.
+    - Heap (mmap) = separate chunks allocated with `mmap`.
+- Used by `malloc()` for small/medium allocations.
+- Grows upward (toward higher addresses).

 __Thread Stack__
 - Each thread gets its own stack separate from the main thread